 Foraging laws in the UK

-The laws surrounding foraging plants, mushrooms and shellfish in the UK are not exactly what you would call straight forward.
-When considering foraging somewhere there’s 2 main things you need to consider, the first is who owns the land and the second is if you’re allowed to collect whatever it is your foraging from it.
+The laws surrounding foraging plants, mushrooms, and shellfish in the UK are not exactly what you would call straightforward.
+When considering foraging somewhere there are 2 main things you need to consider, the first is who owns the land and the second is if you’re allowed to collect whatever it is your foraging from it.

-There’s several laws which apply to foraging in England and Wales, with Scotland having slightly different laws on some things.
+There are several laws that apply to foraging in England and Wales, with Scotland having slightly different laws on some things.

-The first thing to consider is who owns the land, and this relates to the laws of Trespass which states that you need explicit or implicit permission to access land not owned by yourself, unless you are permitted to do so by under the Right to Roam or Rights of Way act, otherwise you will be trespassing.
+The first thing to consider is who owns the land, and this relates to the laws of Trespass which state that you need explicit or implicit permission to access land not owned by yourself unless you are permitted to do so under the Right to Roam or Rights of Way act, otherwise you will be trespassing.

-Scotland is an exception to this as they have the Right to Roam applied to the whole country, and the Land reform Act of 2003 includes confirms this.
+Scotland is an exception to this as they have the Right to Roam applied to the whole country, and the Land Reform Act of 2003 confirms this.

-This basically means that unless you are on public ground, you need permission to even walk onto the land from whoever owns it, unless there is a public right of way passing through it.
+This means that unless you are on public ground, you need permission to even walk onto the land from whoever owns it unless there is a public right of way passing through it.

-The wildlife and countryside act states it is an offence to uproot any plant from any land without permission from the landowner or any authorised person.
-This means actually digging up the plant and destroying the roots.
-For example, if you see a blackberry bush on public land you can pick all the berries you want, but if you dig you the plant you are committing an offence, no matter how common of a nuisance they are, its still technically illegal.
+The Wildlife and Countryside Act states it is an offense to uproot any plant from any land without permission from the landowner or any authorized person.
+This means digging up the plant and destroying the roots.
+For example, if you see a blackberry bush on public land you can pick all the berries you want, but if you dig up the plant you are committing an offense, no matter how common of a nuisance they are, it’s still technically illegal.

 The final thing you need to be aware of is bylaws, which can remove the right to gather certain plants in certain areas.
 If one is in effect there should be notices on the entrance to these areas, and if so they normally restrict the gathering of a particular species.